-Stina Ehrensvard: As the and founder of Yubico, Ehrensvard has been instrumental in promoting the YubiKey, a hardware-based two-factor authentication device.
+Stina Ehrensvard: As the CEO and founder of Yubico, Ehrensvard has been instrumental in promoting the YubiKey, a hardware-based two-factor authentication device.
 She champions stronger, user-friendly authentication mechanisms.

 Adam Langley: Working at Google, Langley has played a crucial role in the development and deployment of TLS 1.3, the most recent version of the internet’s primary security protocol.
-His insights on authentication are profound.
+His insights on web authentication are profound.

-Dr. Angela Sasse: A at University College London, Dr. Sasse’s research focuses on human-centered security and privacy.
-She looks into the usability of authentication methods and how to align with human behavior and understanding.
+Dr. Angela Sasse: A professor at University College London, Dr. Sasse’s research focuses on human-centered security and privacy.
+She looks into the usability of authentication methods and how to align them with human behavior and understanding.

 Lorrie Cranor: An expert in the human side of security and privacy, Cranor’s work has been influential in understanding password behaviors and the usability of authentication systems.
 She’s a distinguished professor at Carnegie Mellon University.